 This format of the game is different to traditional tennis – it's played on a smaller court with a lower net.
 Some courts also have tactile lines (B1 only) - so players can touch them - and players also use an audible tennis ball that makes noise so they can hear it bounce and being hit.

-Who can compete in Visually Impaired tennis?
+Who can compete in VI tennis?

 VI tennis is open to players of all ages, experience, fitness levels and abilities who have a visual impairment.
 There are also adaptations that allow families to play together.

-In VI tennis players compete in different categories, with the B1 category having the greatest degree of sight loss.
+VI tennis players compete in different categories, with the B1 category having the greatest degree of sight loss.
 Depending on a player’s category they may have up to three bounces of the ball before they return it back to their opponent.

 B1 – No sight, players are allowed three bounces of the ball and nets are lowered